jakob-manning/Minesweeper_AI/README.md

 # Minesweeper_AI
-Minesweeper + Propositional Logic + inference = minesweeper AI
+Minesweeper + Propositional Logic + inference = a simple minesweeper AI

 _runner.py_ and _class Minesweeper()_ were provided by class, all other work is my own